alanarvelo/DHackathon/README.md

 **Ganache-cli private blockchain**

-To start a private blockchain, open yet another new terminal, let's call it the ganche-cli terminal, and type:
+To start a private blockchain, open yet another terminal, let's call it the ganche-cli terminal, and type:
 ```sh
 $ ganache-cli
 ```
+This command will create a new local blockchain and start listening on port 8545.
 Note you must import the generated accounts, via their private keys, to the MetaMask browser extension, to intereact with the platform when it is running in the local blockchains of ganache-gli or Ganache-GUI.

 **Making them work together**